george-pov/YTSkedy/docs/api/operations/youtube-publish-setup.md

   account owner revokes access, or if the per-account, per-client token limit is exceeded.

-A failed publish returns `500` and leaves the event in Draft.
+A failed provider call returns `502 Bad Gateway` and releases the reservation, so the event/platform pair returns to `NotPublished` and can be retried.
 Check the Functions host console for the underlying Google error:

 - `liveStreamingNotEnabled`: enable live streaming on the channel (see Prerequisites).